autogoal/survey/docs/index.md

 ## AutoML in a nutshell

 At its core, AutoML is about providing tools to automate the process of designing, training, validating, and deploying a machine learning pipeline for a given problem.
-ML pipelines come in varied flavour, but they are often composed of a set of atomic *operators* (e.g., a feature selection algorithm, or a specific machine learning model), each of which can be configured by one or more *hyperparameters* (e.g., the number and type of layers and neurons per layer in a neural network, or the regularization factor in logistic regression).
+Machine learning pipelines come in a variety of flavours, but they are often composed of a set of atomic *operators* (e.g., a feature selection algorithm, or a specific machine learning model), each of which can be configured by one or more *hyperparameters* (e.g., the number and type of layers and neurons per layer in a neural network, or the regularization factor in logistic regression).
 Each operator performs some task, often associated with an input data source, and producing an output that is fed to subsequent operators.
 The objective is to find a pipeline that is optimal, or close to optimal, in solving a given machine learning problem, among a set of posible pipelines.

-Thus, we can see an AutoML system, on a broad perspective, as a computational solution that receives a machine learning problem definition of some kind~(e.g., classification, regression, clustering) and associated training data, and it outputs a suitable machine learning pipeline, composed of one or more atomic operators, that is close to optimal in solve that problem according to some predefined performance metric(s).
+Thus, we can see an AutoML system, on a broad perspective, as a computational solution that receives a machine learning problem definition of some kind~(e.g., classification, regression, clustering) and associated training data, and it outputs a suitable machine learning pipeline, composed of one or more atomic operators, that is close to optimal in solving that problem according to some predefined performance metric(s).

 The core of any AutoML system is a *machine learning pipeline optimization engine*.
 Three key components can be identified in any such engine: a search space, a search strategy, and a performance estimation function.

 ### Search space

-The [search space](./search-space) defines which types of pipelines are available.
-It is often restricted by an underlying machine learning library (or libraries) that support the actual implementation of said pipelines.
+The [search space](./search-space) defines which types of pipelines and operators are available.
+It is often restricted by an underlying machine learning library (or libraries) that support the actual implementation of said operators.
-For example, AutoML systems based on [`scikit-learn`](https://scikit-learn.org) can only output pipelines composed of scikit-learn estimators and transformers, while AutoML systems based on [`keras`]() or [`pytorch`]() can output pipelines that correspond to neural network architectures.
+For example, AutoML systems based on [`scikit-learn`](https://scikit-learn.org) can only output pipelines composed of `scikit-learn` estimators and transformers, while AutoML systems based on [`keras`]() or [`pytorch`]() can output pipelines that correspond to neural network architectures implemented in terms of these frameworks' APIs.
 The search space also defines which [hyperparameters](./search-space/#hyperparameters) are optimized, and to what extent.

 ### Search strategy